ficmichal/FantasyFun/README.md

 3. Create PlayersController.
 4. Create Get method in PlayersController which returns player name and overall rating by given in as a parameter.
 5. Create Get method in PlayersController which returns ALL players with given overall.

+Update:
+Ref 4:
+Make default game week as 01-03-2015.
+Given player id returns player name and overall rating closest before default game week.

+Ref 5:
+Make default game week as 01-03-2015.
+Given overall returns ALL players (DISTINICT) which has this overall at the time default or earlier default game week.
+Take 100 first results.

+### Lesson 2

+Encapsulate all endpoint with ActionResult proper objects.